Bibliography

 This is a dual resource adapted to associative specificities:

-• A sectoral approach of the General Carbon Plan : practical and concrete advice for accounting for an association's carbon emissions.
+A sectoral approach of the General Carbon Plan : practical and concrete advice for accounting an association's carbon emissions.

-• A appendix to the Bilan Carbone® : to adapt the management of a Bilan Carbone® approach within an association.
-Its ambition is to strengthen the transition to climate action in the associative sector by relying on an adapted and accessible methodology, collectively designed to meet the specific challenges of this sector.
+A appendix to the Bilan Carbone® : to adapt the management of a Bilan Carbone® process within an association.
+It aims to strengthen the transition to climate action in the associative sector by relying on an adapted and accessible methodology, collectively designed to meet the specific challenges of this sector.

-This Working Group brings together experts from the associative sphere, pilot associations, carbon accounting experts and institutions.
+This Working Group brings together experts from the associative sphere, partner associations, carbon accounting experts and institutions.

-These methodological deliverables are aimed at associations governed by the 1901 law registered in France.
-If other public-interest structures (such as foundations) or non-French associations wish to take up thesectoral approach, they can do so, without guarantee that this approach will fully suit them.
+These methodological deliverables are intended for associations under the 1901 law registered in France.
+If other structures of public interest (such as foundations) or non-French associations wish to take up thesectoral approach, they may do so, without guarantee that this approach will fully suit them.

 Resources on strategy and transition plan

-Guide for the construction, implementation and monitoring of a transition plan from ADEME
+Guide for the construction, implementation and monitoring of a transition plan by ADEME

 This document provides methodological assistance to organisations wishing to establish transition plans.
-It focuses on transition plans covering actions to reduce direct and indirect GHG emissions related to an organisation's activities, as well as the drafting of a long-term strategic vision to transform those activities toward a low-carbon model.
+It focuses on transition plans covering actions to reduce direct and indirect GHG emissions related to an organisation's activities, as well as the outline of a long-term strategic vision to transform these activities towards a low-carbon model.

-This Guide is intended for organisations that have carried out the quantification of their GHG emissions as part of their GHG assessment and that wish to implement the associated transition plan.
+This Guide is aimed at organisations that have quantified their GHG emissions as part of their GHG assessment and wish to implement the associated transition plan.

 This guide is project-management oriented, constituting an operational method recommending the steps to follow for the construction, implementation and monitoring of a transition plan.
-It is based on the analysis of reference documents on the subject, feedback from organisations and contributions from experts.
-Organisations are invited to draw inspiration from this guide, selecting the elements that seem most relevant with regard to their business challenges, motivations and maturity level.
+It is based on the analysis of reference documents on the subject, feedback from organisations and expert contributions.
+Organisations are invited to draw inspiration from this guide, selecting the elements that seem most relevant in light of their business issues, motivations and maturity level.

 For more information, you can consult: